-Discount Rate Expected Return (in millions) 0.25% Increase 0 .25% Decrease (0.25% Increase (0.25% Decrease Increase/(Decrease) 2021 Projected net periodic pension cost \$ (10) \$ 10 \$ (20) \$ 20 Projected benefit obligation as of December 31, 2020 (390) 425 N/A N/A
+Discount Rate Expected Return (in millions) 0.25% Increase 0.25% Decrease 0.25% Increase 0.25% Decrease Increase/(Decrease) 2021 Projected net periodic pension cost \$ (10) \$ 10 \$ (20) \$ 20 Projected benefit obligation as of December 31, 2020 (390) 425 N/A N/A

 One of the most significant and volatile elements of our net periodic defined benefit pension plan expense is settlement losses.
 Our primary domestic plans allow participants the option of settling their vested benefits through the receipt of a lump-sum payment.
 We recognize the losses associated with these settlements immediately upon the settlement of the vested benefits.
 Settlement accounting requires us to recognize a pro-rata portion of the aggregate unamortized net actuarial losses upon settlement.
 As noted above, cumulative unamortized net actuarial losses were \$2.3 billion at December 31, 2020, of which the U.S. primary domestic plans, with a lump-sum feature, represented approximately \$710 million.
 The pro-rata factor is computed as the percentage reduction in the projected benefit obligation due to the settlement of a participant's vested benefit.
-Settlement accounting is only applied when the event of settlement occurs - i.e. the lump-sum payment is made.
-Since settlement is dependent on an employee's decision and election, the level of settlements and the associated losses can fluctuate significantly from period to period.
-During the three years ended December 31, 2020, 2019 and 2018, U.S. plan settlements were approximately \$220 million, \$355 million and \$660 million, respectively, and the associated settlement losses on those plan settlements were \$53 million, \$93 million and \$173 million, respectively.
-In 2021, on average, we estimate that approximately \$100 million of plan settlements will result in settlement losses of approximately \$25 million.
+Settlement is dependent on an employee's decision and election, the level of settlements and the associated losses can fluctuate significantly from period to period.
+During the three years ended December 31, 2020, 2019 and 2018, U.S. plan settlements were approximately \$220 million, \$355 million and \$660 million, respectively, and the associated settlement losses on those plan settlements were \$53 million of plan settlements will result in settlement losses of approximately \$100 million of plan settlements will result in settlement losses of approximately \$25 million.